puppetlabs/modulesync_configs/moduleroot/CONTRIBUTING.md

 ### Acceptance Tests

 Writing acceptance tests for Puppet involves [beaker][] and its cousin [beaker-rspec][].
-A common pattern for acceptance tests is to create a test manifest, apply it twice to check for idempotency and/or errors, then run expectaions.
+A common pattern for acceptance tests is to create a test manifest, apply it twice to check for idempotency or errors, then run expectations.

 ```ruby
 it 'does an end-to-end thing' do